 Who We Are

 TraumaLink is a volunteer-based emergency response system created in 2013 to reduce the number of deaths and injuries on the highways.
 Road traffic injuries are a rapidly growing public health crisis throughout the developing world, and Bangladesh is one of the nations hardest hit by this epidemic.
 Our service model utilizes an emergency hotline number and a 24/7 call center with local first responders trained in basic trauma first aid, provided with essential medical supplies, and dispatched to crash scenes by SMS messaging.

-TraumaLink has provided Emergency First Aid Training to over 800 people including our volunteers, university students, and members of youth organizations.
+TraumaLink has provided Emergency First Aid Training to over 1200 people including our volunteers, university students, and members of youth organizations.
 We have also built strong partnerships with a large and growing number of government, academic, and non-governmental institutions as we expand our operations.

 Our service model